Art of War Quote

 Jump to navigation Jump to search

-An Art of War Quote is a book quote from Sun Tsu's Art of War.
+An Art of War Quote is a literary quote from Sun Tzu's Art of War that provides strategic wisdom (applicable to military contexts, business environments, and leadership situations).

 References